-Ancient city of the Magna Grecia in the province of Cosenza
+Ancient city of "Magna Grecia" in the province of Cosenza

 Cassano allo Ionio is a municipality in the province of Cosenza, Calabria.
 This locality was inhabited since the Neolithic, as many utensils and potteries found in the Karstic grottos of Sant'Angelo testify.
-When the greek city of Sibari was founded, in the 720 B.C., Cassano became one of the 25 cities controlled by it.
-In the 510 B.C.
+When the greek city of Sibari was founded, in 720 B.C., Cassano became one of the 25 cities controlled by it.
+In 510 B.C.
 Cassano was destroyed, together with Sibari, by the inhabitants of Crotone headed by the greek athlete Milone.
 Then, it was rebuilt under the guidance of the architect Ippodomo.

-There are many interesting monuments and places worth visiting in Cassano allo Ionio: the cathedral of Cassano or Basilica Minore, dedicated to the nativity of the Virgin; the Terme Sibarite; the Karstic grottos of Sant'Angelo; the sanctuary of Santa Maria della Catena with a renaissance-style portico and a seventeenth-century dome; the ruins of the Torre di Milone, dedicated to the greek wrestler; the wooden crucifix, 4 meters high and preserved inside the cathedral; the archeological sites that testify Cassano allo Ionio's past as one of the richest and most important cities of the Magna Grecia.
+There are many interesting monuments and places worth visiting in Cassano allo Ionio: the cathedral of Cassano or Basilica Minore, dedicated to the nativity of the Virgin; the Terme Sibarite; the Karstic grottos of Sant'Angelo; the sanctuary of Santa Maria della Catena with a renaissance-style portico and a seventeenth-century dome; the ruins of Torre di Milone, dedicated to the greek wrestler; the wooden crucifix, 4 meters high and preserved inside the cathedral; the archeological sites that testify how Cassano allo Ionio was one of the richest and most important cities of "Magna Grecia".